Red-crowned amazon: Range

 Their natural range is across the lowlands of northeastern Mexico, and possibly the southern tip of Texas.
 Red-crowned amazons are a resident (non-migratory) species in their native range, but they can wander outside of their breeding range to follow a food source.
 Feral birds have bred in urban communities of southern California, southern Florida and the island of Oahu in Hawaii.
-There is also a population in the town of Salinas Puerto Rico.
+There is also a population in the municipality of Salinas, Puerto Rico, particularly in and around the Central Aguirre and Jobos Bay areas.

 On June 4, 2019, the Corpus Christi Ecological Services Field Office of the US Fish & Wildlife Service announced to the public that the USFWS considers the red-crowned parrot native to Texas in the Rio Grande Valley.
 However, because parrots were not mentioned in the Migratory Bird Treaty Act of 1918, birds in the Texas portion of their range are not entitled to USFWS protection, and must rely on enacted state and local laws.
 The USFWS estimated that there are roughly 700 wild red-crowned parrots in the Rio Grande Valley of Texas in 2019, and historical records place parrots in South Texas as early as 1885.
 The numbers of wild parrots in the United States now rivals populations in Mexico, due to their adaptation to urban life.
 However, the IUCN and other resources consider the bird to be non-native to all parts of the United States, including southern Texas.
 NatureServe considers the species to be "Imperiled" in Texas.